TodayThursday, June 04, 2026

 Time:

 Night time is the right time for Hekate: she only accepts offerings and petitions at night.
-All festivities, rituals, and ceremonies in her honor are held after dark.
+All festivities, rituals, and ceremonies in her honour are held after dark.
 The only acceptable illumination is candles or torches.

 Sacred dates: